Covid vaccine doses administered in India surpass 150-crore mark | Business

 India achieved a major milestone in its vaccination programme against COVID-19 as the cumulative vaccine doses administered in the country surpassed the 150-crore mark on Friday.

-Union Health Minister Mansukh Mandaviya termed it an ''historic achievement'' made possible because of the relentless hard work of healthcare workers under the able leadership of Prime Minister Narendra Modi.
+Union Health Minister Mansukh Mandaviya termed it a ''historic achievement'' made possible because of the relentless hard work of healthcare workers under the able leadership of Prime Minister Narendra Modi.

 When everyone makes efforts together then any goal can be achieved, Mandaviya said in a tweet in Hindi.